yasserqureshi1/Sneaker-Monitors/Shopify/README.md

 There are three scripts in this directory:
 1. ShopifyMonitor.py    - this monitors an entire page
 2. ShopifyMonitor_Specific.py - this monitors a specific product (still in-progress)
-3. PalaceMonitor.py - an example of a Shopify store set-up (outdated)
+3. PalaceMonitor.py - an example of a Shopify store set-up

 ### Using the Shopify Monitors